EDC Las Vegas: What To Do & Where To Stay

 So what’s in store if you’ve never been?
 All the neon, bass, skin, face paint, costumed characters, and throbbing music you can possibly imagine.
 Also, fireworks.
 The big-budget festival is put together by the EDM event experts, Insomniac.
 The festival proves to be unaffected by naysayers who tout that the “EDM bubble” has burst.
 Given that attendance is still in the hundreds of thousands, we think this bubble is alive and well.

-The insanely extensive lineup includes: Afrojack, Above and Beyond, Armin Van Buuren, Martin Garrix, Tiësto, Kygo, Marshmello, and a literal f-ton of other artists.
+The insanely extensive lineup in 2017 included: Afrojack, Above and Beyond, Armin Van Buuren, Martin Garrix, Tiësto, Kygo, Marshmello, and a literal f-ton of other artists.

 Expect this three day adventure to be a pyro-laser-journey into bass-drop land.
 We see two paths here: go and make new friends, or stay home and feel old.